 Gifts of appreciated stock or securities can provide potentially significant tax benefits.

 If you are over age 70 and a half, a direct rollover gift to the PILI from your IRA may be possible.
 This type of gift can have significant tax advantages, benefiting both you and PILI.
 Learn more »

 Cy Pres and Residual Fund Awards:

 PILI is eligible to receive cy pres and residual fund awards.
-If you would like to designate PILI as recipient of cy pres or residual funds in class action settlement or judgment with which you are involved.
+Please consider designating PILI as a recipient of cy pres or residual funds in any class action settlement or judgment with which you are involved.